sensoworks/docs/docs/edge/edge-architecture.md

   - A smart wearable device that monitor health parameters, that can communicate to the cloud using the bluethoot connection to a mobile phone
   - An Arduino based solution developed in C software, with a power back an internet connectivity, monitoring temperature, air quality, noise
   - A Python program running in an industrial PC, receiving information from sensors nearby, single or multiple sensors, connected via Bluethoot or else
 - Fog is still a component running on the Edge, but usually interacts or need additional communication with the cloud to work properly.
-This interaction can be limited to configuring the Fog gateway
+This interaction can be limited to configuring The Sensoworks Fog gateway

 <p align="center"><img src="../assets/images/sensoworks-edge-fog-architecture.jpg" width="100%" height="100%"></p>